Table of Contents

 Quarter turn landing is provided when a 90º change in the direction of the stairs is to be made.

-It is suitable for the L-shaped stairs also known as the quarter-turn stairs as well as dog legged stairs.
+It is suitable for the L-shaped stairs also known as the quarter-turn stairs.

 The minimum width of this type of landing must be 750 mm or equal to the width of the stairs.

 3. Specific Conditions That Require The Provision of Landing In Stairs

 During the design and construction of the stairs, certain conditions require the compulsory construction of a landing.